Professional practice

 • R (Star China Media Ltd) v Ofcom [2024] 1 WLR 248, whether a financial sanction for breaches of the broadcasting code was proportionate under Article 10 ECHR.

-During his studies, Ben volunteered at the UCL Integrated Legal Advice Clinic, where he completed casework and assisted with housing, welfare, education, and community care matters.
+During his studies, Ben volunteered at the UCL Integrated Legal Advice Clinic, where he worked on housing, welfare, education, and community care matters.
 In 2021, Ben won the national Human Rights Lawyers Association Judicial Review Mooting Competition.

 Arbitration & related court applications

-• A preliminary hearing in a substantial LCIA arbitration on the enforceability of a litigation funding agreement after the Supreme Court’s decision in PACCAR [2023] 1 WLR 2594 (assisting Tim Akkouh KC and Laurence Page).
+• A substantial LCIA arbitration on the enforceability of a litigation funding agreement after the Supreme Court’s decision in PACCAR [2023] 1 WLR 2594 (with Tim Akkouh KC and Laurence Page).

 Banking & financial services